FunnelKitBlogs

 Let’s say an example of a filter hook:

-// Your custom code to modify fields here
+add_filter('woocommerce_checkout_fields', 'custom_function'); function custom_function($fields) { // Your custom code to modify fields here return $fields; }

-This filter allows you to modify or add new fields to the checkout form.
-You can use the filter hooks as WooCommerce checkout validation hooks too.
+This filter allows you to modify or override the labels and placeholders of existing checkout fields.
+You can use the filter hooks as WooCommerce checkout validation hooks, too.

 Let’s look at all the checkout page hooks in WooCommerce in the next section.